ECE 535 Theory of Semiconductors and Semiconductor Devices

 HW10 (pdf) due: HW 10 problem 1 hint Solution

 Topic: A current and original research issue in semiconductor electronics relevant to or making use of topics discussed in class

 The topic must be selected from the list above.
-Each group of 2 students must work on a different topic from other groups in the above list!
-Topic selection will be approved on first-come-first-serve basis.
+Each group of 2 students must work on a different topic from other groups in the above list and not a part of your MS/PhD research!
+Topic selection will be approved by Prof. Leburton on first-come-first-serve basis.

 To be avoided: electronic or optical device fabrication and processing issues, materials issues, pure theoretical or mathematical issues such as quantum computing, etc.